Biomanufacturing Harvest Optimization with Small Data: Introduction

 \subsection{Contributions}

-To address the aforementioned research questions, we build a solution {framework} based on a reinforcement learning model using the theory of Bayesian statistics and Markov decision processes.
+To address the aforementioned research questions, we build a solution framework based on a reinforcement learning model using the theory of Bayesian statistics and Markov decision processes.
 A key aspect of our work is that we build analytical models that combine the knowledge from life sciences and operations research (OR) to support biomanufacturing decisions under limited historical data and the inherent stochasticity of biological systems.
-In life sciences research, there are well-known mechanistic models to predict the evolution of fermentation \cite{doran2013bioprocess}.
+In life sciences research, there are well-known mechanistic models to predict the evolution of fermentation \citep{doran2013bioprocess}.
 However, existing models do not mathematically capture both aspects of limited process data and the inherent stochasticity of fermentation.
-Our study is a first attempt to apply operations research concepts to fermentation decisions under limited data, and combines the knowledge from life sciences and stochastic modeling to derive guidelines that improve industry practices.
+Our study is a first attempt to optimize fermentation harvesting decisions in biomanufacturing under limited data, and combines the knowledge from life sciences and stochastic modeling to derive guidelines that improve industry practices.